Reykjavik, Ragnar Jonasson

 A Macmillan Audio production from Minotaur Books.

-RAGNAR JÓNASSON is an international number one bestselling author who has sold over three million books in thirty-six countries worldwide.
-His books include the Dark Iceland series and the Hulda series.
-Jónasson was born in Reykjavik, Iceland, where he also works as an investment banker and teaches copyright law at Reykjavik University.
-He has previously worked on radio and television, including as a TV news reporter for the Icelandic National Broadcasting Service, and, since the age of seventeen, has translated fourteen of Agatha Christie's novels.
-Jónasson is the co-founder of the Reykjavik international crime writing festival Iceland Noir.
-His critically acclaimed international bestseller The Darkness is soon to be a major TV series, and Outside is soon to be a feature film.
-Jónasson lives in Reykjavik with his wife and two daughters.
+RAGNAR JÓNASSON is an international number one award-winning and bestselling author who has sold over four million books in thirty-six territories worldwide.
+He is the only Icelandic author to have entered the Wall Street Journal bestseller list.
+Jónasson was born in Reykjavik, where he also teaches copyright law at Reykjavík University.
+He has previously worked on radio and television, including as a TV news reporter, and, since the age of seventeen, has translated fourteen of Agatha Christie’s novels into Icelandic.
+He is the co-founder of the Reykjavík international crime writing festival Iceland Noir.
+His critically acclaimed international bestseller The Darkness is soon to be a major CBS Studios TV series, starring Lena Olin as Hulda, directed by Lasse Hallstrom.
+Ragnar's novel, Outside, is in development as a feature film by Ridley Scott's production company.

 Reviews